 We have insurance coverage for certain liabilities, costs and expenses related to COVID-19 through our participation in Protection and Indemnity ("P&I") clubs, including coverage for direct and incremental costs including, but not limited to, certain quarantine expenses and for certain liabilities to passengers and crew.
 P&I clubs are mutual indemnity associations owned by members.
 There is a \$10 million deductible per occurrence (meaning per outbreak on a particular ship).
-We cannot assure you that we will receive insurance proceeds that will compensate us fully for our liabilities, costs and expenses that exceed the \$10 million deductible under these policies.
+We cannot provide assurance that we will receive insurance proceeds that will compensate us fully for our liabilities, costs and expenses that exceed the \$10 million deductible under these policies.
 We have no insurance coverage for loss of revenues or earnings from our ships or other operations.

 In connection with our capacity optimization strategy, we have accelerated the removal of ships from our fleet which were previously expected to be sold over the ensuing years.
 We have sold, expect to sell or have agreements for the disposal of various vessels.
-Some of these agreements for the disposal of vessels are for recycling.
+Some of these agreements for the disposal of vessels have been for recycling.
 When we choose to dispose of a ship, there can be no assurance that there will be a viable buyer to purchase it at a price that exceeds our net book value, which could result in ship impairment charges and losses on ship disposals.

-The effects of COVID-19 on the operations of shipyards where our ships are under construction will result in a delay in ship deliveries.
+The effects of COVID-19 on the operations of shipyards where our ships are under construction have resulted in delays in ship deliveries.

-We cannot predict the timing of our complete return to service and when various ports will reopen to our ships.
-If we are delayed in recommencing guest cruise operations or there is a further pause in the resumption of limited guest cruise operations, it could further negatively impact our liquidity.
-As our business is seasonal, the impact of a delay or further pause in the resumption of guest cruise operations will be heightened if such delay or pause occurs during the Northern Hemisphere summer months.
-Moreover, even as travel advisories and restrictions are lifted, demand for cruises may remain weak for a significant length of time and we cannot predict if and when each brand will return to pre-outbreak demand or fare pricing.
+We cannot predict the timing of our complete return to service at historical occupancy and pricing levels and when various ports will reopen to our ships.
+If our phased resumption of guest cruise operations is delayed or there are future pauses or disruptions in the resumption of guest cruise operations, it could further negatively impact our liquidity.
+As our business is seasonal, the impact of such a delay or future pause in the resumption of guest cruise operations will be heightened if such delay or future pause occurs during the Northern Hemisphere summer months.
+Moreover, even as travel advisories and restrictions are lifted, demand for cruises may be impacted for a significant length of time and we cannot predict if and when each brand will return to pre-outbreak demand or fare pricing.
 In particular, our bookings may be negatively impacted by the adverse changes in the perceived or actual economic climate, including higher unemployment rates, declines in income levels and loss of personal wealth resulting from the impact of COVID-19.
 In addition, we cannot predict the impact COVID-19 will have on our partners, such as travel agencies, suppliers and other vendors, counterparties and joint ventures.
 We may be adversely impacted as a result of the adverse impact our partners, counterparties and joint ventures suffer.